-This chocolate mint cake has three layers of moist chocolate cake, chopped andes mints, and a cool mint frosting on the outside.
-If you love peppermint, then you need to make this cake!
+This moist chocolate mint cake recipe has three layers of rich fudgy chocolate cake, chopped andes mints, and an easy mint frosting on the outside.
+If you love mint chocolate chip, then you need to make this cake!

 Jump to:

-I used my favorite chocolate cake recipe as inspiration to create this fun and festive winter cake!
+As a home baker who's favorite cake flavor of all-time is chocolate, I used my best chocolate cake recipe as inspiration to create this fun and festive winter cake!

 - Cocoa Powder: I used Hershey's natural unsweetened cocoa powder.
 Make sure to sift the cocoa powder before using.